Recovery (Eminem album): Themes and composition

 Idolator commented that the song was based on the "dark days Eminem has lived through," and "he seems to be at peace with himself now."
 A writer for MuchMusic website noted that Eminem chose to use his Marshall Mathers ego for the song, rather than Slim Shady.

 "No Love" features Lil Wayne as a hype man.
 Eminem's verses follow Lil Wayne, and according to Sam Wolfson of NME were "the best verses of his career."
 The meaning of "Space Bound" is deemed ambiguous and according to Sasha Grey who is featured in its video, the meaning can be interpreted "in many ways."
 Jim Jonsin of MTV spoke about Eminem's two egos seen in the video and compared it to Alanis Morissette's "Ironic" video while Grey believed that the alternate Eminem who appears in the car is his subconscious.

 "Cinderella Man" has a "festive beat" and "the template of every album since Encore (2004)," with many minor keys and traces of post-grunge rock.
 "25 to Life" shows his discomfiture and depicts that the "selfish bitch" pulling him back "these days is rap itself."
 Despite the lyrics being tighter throughout the album, "So Bad" and "Almost Famous" view the other side of Slim Shady; his alter ego.
 The hip-hop ballad "Love the Way You Lie", which features Rihanna, describes a couple's refusal to separate despite having an abusive relationship.
 Rihanna sings the chorus, backed by an electric guitar and a piano, while acoustic guitar, violin and drums accompany Eminem's verses.
 Rihanna's singing expresses "grief and regret" throughout the song.

+"You're Never Over" is a tribute to Eminem's best friend and fellow D12 member Proof, who was killed in 2006.
+The song is backed by distorted guitars over a minimal beat, and Eminem sings the chorus.
+On the Shade 45 special Road to Recovery, Eminem said that he had tried recording a Proof tribute multiple times in the past and that "every attempt just wasn't good enough" prior to "You're Never Over", which he considered the album's "most important song".